 The Board of Directors has determined that each of Messrs.
-Alpert, Gross, Fogg, Harrison, Kutyna, Renuart, Sullivan, Sussman, Waldorf and Whalen are independent under New York Stock Exchange Rule 303A.
+Alpert, Brosig, Grabowsky, Gross, Fogg, Harrison, Kutyna, Renuart, Sullivan and Waldorf are independent under New York Stock Exchange Rule 303A.
 The Board of Directors affirmatively determined that no director (other than Ronald J. Kramer and Harvey R. Blau) has a material relationship with the Company, either directly or as a partner, stockholder or officer of an organization that has a relationship with the Company.

 In making this determination, the Board considered all relevant facts and circumstances.
 In particular, with respect to Mr. Gross, the Board considered, among other things, that Mr. Gross holds a senior management position with GS Direct, and considered the relationships and transactions between Griffon and GS Direct, which are described above under "Election of Directors-Agreement with Investors" and below under "Certain Relationships and Related Person Transactions."
 In concluding that these relationships and transactions do not result in a "material relationship" between Griffon and GS Direct that would impede the exercise of independent judgment by Mr. Gross, the Board considered, among other things, that GS Direct's rights and obligations arise directly as a result of its Griffon stock ownership (as disclosed in more detail below under "Certain Relationships and Related Person Transactions"), and that the fees and expenses paid to affiliates of GS Direct in connection with certain services performed by these affiliates in the last three years were not material to GS Direct and its affiliates or to Griffon.
+With respect to Mr. Grabowsky, the Board considered that Mr. Grabowsky was a partner and member of the senior management of Grant Thornton LLP until his retirement from Grant Thornton in August 2014.
+In determining that this former relationship does not constitute a "material relationship" that would impede the exercise of independent judgment by Mr. Grabowsky, the Board considered, among other things, that Mr. Grabowsky never personally performed any work on the audits of Griffon's financial statements, and that Mr. Graboswky has no financial relationship with Grant Thornton and no ability to influence Grant Thornton's operations or policies.